arpit-omprakash/cryptex-tools/README.md

 # CipherX
-A CLI tool for encrypting and decrypting files using specified ciphers
+A python CLI tool for encrypting and decrypting files using specified ciphers